zhivoglas/ffmpegNode/README.md

   <img src="https://github.com/user-attachments/assets/dcce90d0-7dfb-40e7-863d-e1f3fd81ca9c" width="850" alt="ffmpegNode Stream Interface">
 </p>

-**ffmpegNode Stream** — это модульный, независимый от движка оркестратор для обработки медиа. Он превращает сложный код и логику CLI в интуитивно понятный **визуальный граф узлов**. Создан для творцов, разработчиков и опытных пользователей, которые ценят мощь и эстетику.
+**ffmpegNode Stream** is a modular, engine-agnostic orchestrator for media processing.
+It transforms complex code and CLI logic into an intuitive **visual node graph**.
+Built for creators, developers, and power users who value both power and aesthetics.

 ---

 ### 🎨 Visual & Immersive Experience
-Мы верим, что профессиональные инструменты не должны быть скучными.
+Professional tools shouldn't be boring.
+We've focused on creating an environment that inspires:
-*   **🌌 Animated Workspaces:** Выбирайте из множества потрясающих анимированных фонов, чтобы вдохновение не покидало вас.
+*   **🌌 Animated Workspaces:** Choose from stunning animated backgrounds to keep your creative flow inspired.
-*   **🤝 Sponsorship Hub:** В интерфейсе выделены специальные места для отображения **Спонсоров и Меценатов** — прямо в заголовке и на фонах приложения.
+*   **🤝 Sponsorship Hub:** Dedicated UI slots to showcase **Sponsors and Patrons** directly in the app header and workspace.
-*   **💎 Modern UI:** Гладкий и высокопроизводительный интерфейс на базе React 19, Vite и Framer Motion.
+*   **💎 Modern UI:** High-performance interface built with React 19, Vite, and Framer Motion.

 ### 🧩 Engine-Agnostic Architecture
-Проект построен по модели **"Plugin-Worker"**. Хотя в него глубоко интегрирован FFmpeg, ядро может принять **любой движок**:
+FFNode Stream is more than just a GUI.
+Its **"Plugin-Worker"** model allows it to host **any processing engine**:
-*   **Multi-Engine Support:** Запускайте FFmpeg, OpenCV, AI Upscalers или кастомные скрипты в одной цепочке.
+*   **Multi-Engine Support:** Seamlessly integrate FFmpeg, OpenCV, AI Upscalers, or Custom Python Scripts.
-*   **Manifest-Driven UI:** Ноды и элементы управления создаются автоматически на основе простого `manifest.json`.
+*   **Manifest-Driven UI:** Controls and nodes are automatically generated based on a simple `manifest.json`.
-*   **Modular Backend:** Расширяйте возможности, просто добавляя папку в директорию `/plugins`.
+*   **Modular Backend:** Expand your capabilities by simply dropping a folder into the `/plugins` directory.

 ---